eclifford/towelie/readme.md

 # Towelie Framework

-Towelie is an opinonated modularized development enviroment build around [GruntJS](http://gruntjs.com).
+Towelie is an opinonated modularized development enviroment built around [GruntJS](http://gruntjs.com).
 On the surface it looks very similar to [Yeoman](http://yeoman.io)(intentionally) because [Yeoman](http://yeoman.io) is pretty awesome.
 Where Towelie differs in regards to [Yeoman](http://yeoman.io) is that Towelie opts to more closely align itself with Grunt and simply serves as an interface to the underlieing Grunt tasks.
 In Towelie all grunt tasks are fully configurable by the projects local grunt.js file.

 # Integrated Features
 * [GruntJS](http://gruntjs.com/)